 About the Language Proficiency Flagship Initiative

-The Language Proficiency Flagship Initiative, funded by the National Security Education Program within the Defense Language and National Security Education Office, is housed in the Center for Language Teaching Advancement (CeLTA) at Michigan State University.
-CeLTA’s mission is to support and promote all language teaching and learning activities at Michigan State University and in the community.
-Our goal in this project is to introduce assessment practices to four of MSU’s foreign language programs (French, Chinese, Russian, and Spanish) to measure teaching and learning and to determine the impact of such practices on teaching and learning.
-The program has been extended internally to include assessment of German, Italian, Japanese, Korean, and Portuguese.
+The Language Proficiency Flagship Initiative (2014-2019), funded by the National Security Education Program within the Defense Language and National Security Education Office, was housed in the Center for Language Teaching Advancement (CeLTA) at Michigan State University.
+Our goal in this project was to introduce assessment practices to four of MSU’s foreign language programs (French, Chinese, Russian, and Spanish) to measure teaching and learning and to determine the impact of such practices on teaching and learning.
+The program was extended internally to include assessment of German, Italian, Japanese, Korean, and Portuguese.

-During the years of funding, we will establish proficiency baseline scores (based on ACTFL rubrics).
-Through classroom observations and focus groups, we will investigate understanding of proficiency-based instruction by teachers and learners.
-Through the use of self-assessment, we aim to help students set clear expectations for themselves and to help teachers use those self-assessments to inform curriculum.
-We will triangulate results from:
+During the years of funding, we collected extensive student proficiency scores (based on ACTFL rubrics).
+Through classroom observations and focus groups, we investigated understanding of proficiency-based instruction by teachers and learners.
+Through the use of self-assessment, we aimed to help students set clear expectations for themselves and to help teachers use those self-assessments to inform curriculum.
+Results for various publications have been gleaned from:

 - Detailed student information on language use and experience,

 - Classroom observations,

 - Carrillo Cabello, A., Paesani, K., & Soneson, D. (Eds.)
 (2019).
 Developing advanced speaking proficiency: Instructional and curricular models for post-secondary language programs.
 (CARLA Working Paper Series).
 Minneapolis, MN: University of Minnesota, Center for Advanced Research on Language Acquisition.

 - Winke, P., & Gass, S. (Eds.).
 (2019).
 Foreign Language Proficiency in Higher Education.
 Berlin/New York: Springer.